dcunited001/dcunited001.github.io/_posts/2018-12-07-lockes-social-contract-is-broken-the-apparent-convolution-of-causality.md

 ### [Does Our Republic Work Today?](#does-our-republic-work-today)

-No. If the federal government can’t follow its own laws, procedures and constitutional obligations, how can we expect it to work? our government was designed to be resilient to subversion and corrosion. the founders were well aware of Greek and Roman success and failures with democracy and all to familiar with the failure of a government thousands of miles away who couldn’t be bothered to listen to the people. it used the people and the 18th century English government, fallible like every other manmade institution, was subverted & debased to be used itself. falling into the traps of every empire, the British Government furthered the ends of few and took from many.
+No. If the federal government can’t follow its own laws, procedures and constitutional obligations, how can we expect it to work?
+Our government was designed to be resilient to subversion and corrosion.
+The founders were well aware of Greek and Roman success and failures with democracy and all to familiar with the failure of a government thousands of miles away who couldn’t be bothered to listen to the people.
+It used the people and the 18th century English government, fallible like every other manmade institution, was subverted & debased to be used itself.
+Falling into the traps of every empire, the British Government furthered the ends of few and took from many.

-Why is our republic failing today? why isn’t the constitution as resilient against tyranny and our government unchanged by finance? it is for the same reason that the tactics of Ghandi and Martin Luther King Jr would fail in the 21st century: as the tactics of Civil Disobedience *do not function* if your sacrifices are muted before
+Why is our republic failing today?
+Why isn’t the constitution as resilient against tyranny and our government unchanged by finance?
+It is for the same reason that the tactics of Ghandi and Martin Luther King Jr would fail in the 21st century: as the tactics of Civil Disobedience *do not function* if your sacrifices are muted before